 In order to provide regular information on your child’s progress, we will collect and provide you with information about their progress towards their end of year targets.
 This will happen twice during the academic year following internal examinations, at Student Tracking points (called ST1 and ST2).

 The ST1 report will indicate whether your child is on course to exceed target (T+), meet target (T) or be below their end of year target (T-).
 The ST2 report will indicate where they have got to by the end of the year.
-Teachers will provide ‘What Went Well’ (WWW) comments and ‘Even Better If’ (EBI) advice, illustrating what students need to do to further improve.
+In the ST2 report, teachers will provide ‘What Went Well’ (WWW) comments and ‘Even Better If’ (EBI) advice, illustrating what students need to do to further improve.

 During the Autumn term, students will receive personalised targets in each subject they are studying.
 These targets are: